deployphp/docs/advanced/parallel-io.md

 # Dealing with IO in parallel mode

-If you try to make task which will be asking user, for example about a branch, but you still want to use parallel deploy, you may notice what it's now working and program doesn't waits for used input.
+If you try to make a task which will be asking a user, for example about a branch, but you still want to use parallel deploy, you may notice that it's now working and the program doesn't wait for user input.

-To workaround this problem you need to create a local task and ask user about branch there:
+To workaround this problem, you need to create a local task and ask the user about the branch there:

 ~~~php
 task('what_branch', function () {